Stolz/linux-cheat-sheets/squash_dir.md

 # Examples

 __NOTE:__ I use squash_dir to make room in my SSD drive and avoid extra writes.
 All my squashed files and dirs are stored in a rotational disks raid.
 I've plenty room in the raid so I've used lzo compression for all the examples because it uses to be the fastest one and I don't want to wait too much in every shutdown in case there are changes in my squashed dirs.
-If you are running low of disk space consider using other options such "xz".
+If you are running low on disk space consider using other options such "xz".
 Whatever compression method you use, make sure `sys-fs/squashfs-tools` and kernel are compiled with corresponding options.

 ## Compress Portage tree